paritytech/txwrapper-core/CHAIN_BUILDER.md

 ## Create `getRegistry`

 In this example we will build a `getRegistry` function, using polkadot-js api types imported directly from a chain's type-definitions package.
-We use the acala network for this example, but with some small modifications this example can be applied to any `FRAME`-based chain that plays friendly with polkadot-js types.
+We use the fictional foo network for this example, but with some small modifications this example can be applied to any `FRAME`-based chain that plays friendly with polkadot-js types.

 ```typescript
 // src/index.ts